jdeast/FruitJuice/README_server_setup.md

 Unfortunately, the details depend on the specifics of your router.
 You can google something like "{router model} + port forwarding", but generally it's something like

-	- In a browser, type 192.168.1.1 in the main bar (if that doesn't work, try 192.168.1.0, 192.168.0.0, 192.168.0.1)
+a.
+In a browser, type 192.168.1.1 in the main bar (if that doesn't work, try 192.168.1.0, 192.168.0.0, 192.168.0.1)
-	- login (google for the default username/password, or it may be on a sticker on the router
+b. login (google for the default username/password, or it may be on a sticker on the router
-	- Click on "port forwarding"
+c.
+Click on "port forwarding"
-	- Add a forward from the ports above to your minecraft server's internal IP
+d.
+Add a forward from the ports above to your minecraft server's internal IP

 To the outside world, all the computers in your house have only 1 IP (your router), and you can't directly access the minecraft server.
 These rules forward traffic from your router to the minecraft server inside your network.